gjuchault/gjuchault.github.io/_posts/2016-04-23-Creating-a-cool-NPM-package.md

 }
 {% endhighlight %}

 This only takes the istanbul lcov report and sends it to coveralls.
 It will only work on Travis.
-If you start this command from your terminal, you will have an error similar to : `Bad response: 422 {"message":"Couldn't find a repository matching this job.","error":true}`.
+If you start this command from your terminal, you will have an error similar to :

+{% highlight json linenos %}
+Bad response: 422 {"message":"Couldn't find a repository matching this job.","error":true}
+{% endhighlight %}

 So how can we take this to Travis ?
-In the `.travis.yml` file, add the following lines :
+In the *.travis.yml* file, add the following lines :

 {% highlight yaml linenos %}
 after_script: